VirusGames/EndlessRemixMaker/README.md

 Almost all games have at least 2 versions that can appear in the remix.

-You can suggest to add your own snippet of the game in disscussions.
+You can suggest to add your own versions of the game in disscussions.

 The programme create a .rhre3 file that requires Rhythm Heaven Remix Editor by chrislo27 to play: